rgst-io/stencil/docs/reference/template-module.md

 ## Module Hooks

 Module hooks enable other modules to write to a section of a file in your module.
 This can be done with the [`stencil.GetModuleHook "name"`](/funcs/stencil.GetModuleHook) function.
-This returns a `[]interface{}`, or for non-gophers a list of any type.
+This returns a `[]any`, or for non-gophers a list of any type.
 You can process this with a `range` or in any other method you'd like to generate whatever you need for your DSL.

 A module can write to a module hook with the [`stencil.AddToModuleHook "importPath" "hookName"`](/funcs/stencil.AddToModuleHook) function.